XDeFi-tech/docs-new/developers/solana-adapter-xdefi-integration.md

 ### XDEFIWalletAdapter vs Wallet Standard

-XDEFI wallet implements [Wallet Standard](https://github.com/wallet-standard/wallet-standard) and does not require any specific adapter to get started with Solana and XDEFI Wallet.
+Ctrl Wallet implements [Wallet Standard](https://github.com/wallet-standard/wallet-standard) and does not require any specific adapter to get started with Solana and Ctrl Wallet.

 > You can read more about Wallet Standard [here](https://docs.phantom.app/developer-powertools/wallet-standard).

-However, XDEFIWalletAdapter provide XDEFI Wallet installation info when XDEFI Wallet is not installed.
+However, XDEFIWalletAdapter provide Ctrl Wallet installation info when Ctrl Wallet is not installed.
 Which might be useful in many cases.
 So, in case you want maintain supported wallets list, you'll need to use Adapters for parlicular wallets or maintain your own wallet connect modal with supported wallets list.

 Here how looks when you have no adapter provided to `WalletProvider` and no wallet installed